When is the group stage? How will qualifying work? Where is the 2021 final?

 Who are the holders?

-With the 2019/20 season finishing on 21 August, the principal change to the 2020/21 calendar is that everything is now a little later.
-Qualifying, which had been due to begin on 25 June, kicked off on 18 August.
-The group stage draw will take place on 2 October with the competition proper getting under way on 22 October.
+With 2019/20 only ending on 23 August, the principal change to the 2020/21 calendar is that everything is now a little later.
+Qualifying, which had been due to begin on 23 June, kicked off on 8 August, with the group stage draw on 1 October and the competition proper getting under way on 20 October.
 The knockout stages will be unchanged from the original schedule.

 One leg or two?
 Fans or no fans?

-All qualifying ties are single-leg matches.
-These matches are taking place behind closed doors.
+All qualifying ties were single-leg matches before reverting to home and away fixtures for the play-offs.
+Games are taking place behind closed doors until further notice.